JonnyRed/sympy/README.md

 # Introduction

+* 2023/09/25 Refactor cheatsheet to be be separate `.ipynb` files.
+This will allow for better testing and documentation.

+This is a collection of `sympy` examples and notes.
+The purpose of this is to provide a cheatsheet summary of the techniques used in solving `sympy` problems from

 The purpose of this is to provide a cheatsheet summary of the techniques used in solving `sympy` problems from
 1. Mathematics